06Prakash/invoice_reader/README.md

     docker-compose -f .\docker-compose-db.yml up --build
     ```

-4. **Start the application**:
+4. **For first time setup Initialize the database**:
     ```bash
+    docker-compose -f .\docker-compose-init-db.yml up --build
+    ```

+5. **Start the application**:
+    ```bash
     docker-compose up --build
     ```

-    These commands will build the Docker images, set up the containers, and start the application.
+## 🛠️ Database Migration Setup (Docker)
+    To create the required tables for the application, follow these steps:

+### 1. Navigate to Docker Desktop
+   - Open Docker Desktop on your machine.

+### 2. Access the Running Container
+  - Go to the **Containers** section.
+  - Find and click on the `invoice_reader_backend` container.
+  - Navigate to the **Exec** tab.

+### 3. Run the Database Migration Command
+    In the container terminal, run the following command:
+    ```bash
+    flask db upgrade
+    ```

+### 💡 If you face any errors, you can use ChatGPT to help resolve them — most issues are typically related to:
+    - Alembic version mismatches
+    - Migration ID conflicts
+    - Table column nullable constraints

 ### Usage

 1. **Access the application**:
-    Open your web browser and navigate to `http://localhost:5001`.
+    Open your web browser and navigate to `http://localhost:3000`.

 2. **Register and login**:
     - Register a new user.